The Year After: Using Bacillus Thuringiensis var. Galleriae Against the Japanese Beetle

 After eliminating thousands of Japanese beetles last year while primarily using Bacillus thuringiensis var. galleriae (Btg), they ended up causing very little damage this year, even though I used a much less suitable method of control.
 Instead, I placed 5 traps on the property (about a fifth of an acre) upwind from their favorite plants to see how well it would lure them away, and while this is hardly relevant, I used neem oil on some of the grapevines as well.

-I probably wouldn't do this on a small city property under normal circumstances or without hiding the traps in some way since using that many isn't exactly a good look, and using only a few is said to lure in more than it catches, but "mass trapping" has had a positive effect for some people.
-Neem oil, on the other hand, supposedly acts as a repellent, and while I haven't seen any data on this, I don't entirely doubt it, because there is data on the repelling effect of some oils against this species.
-However, I hear that you need to start using neem oil as soon as they emerge and re-apply every week or so, because once they become established, they will just ignore it.
-The reason why I consider this part unimportant is that I only sprayed one application since there were so few of them this year and I have been phasing out my activity within this city, but I figured I should mention it anyways.
+I probably wouldn't do this on a small city property under normal circumstances or without hiding the traps in some way, since using that many isn't exactly a good look and using only a few is said to lure in more than they catch, but "mass trapping" has had a positive effect for some people.
+Neem oil, on the other hand, supposedly acts as a repellent, and while I haven't seen any data on this, I don't entirely doubt it, because there is data on the repelling effect of a few other oils against this species.
+However, I hear that you need to start using it as soon as they emerge and re-apply every week or so, because once they become established, they will just ignore it.
+The reason why I consider this part unimportant is that I only sprayed one application.
+There just weren't enough of them around to justify another when I have been trying to phase out my activity within this city, but I figured I should mention it anyways.

 The post about my experience last year.